 Lisa Abia-Smith is the Director of Education at the University of Oregon’s Jordan Schnitzer Museum of Art and Senior Instructor in the College of Art and Design at the UO, teaching courses in arts and healthcare, accessible arts, museum education, and arts mangagment.
 She presents nationally and internationally at conferences on arts and healthcare programs and art education for marginalized communities.

 Abia-Smith’s work as the director of education at the Jordan Schnitzer Museum of Art intersects with her teaching practice and provides undergraduate and graduate students with practical application and fieldwork immersing in art education for visitors of all ages and abilities.
 Since 2011, she has led the Art of the Athlete program at the University of Oregon.
 In 2014 she was selected as Oregon’s Art Museum Educator of the Year and is a board member of the Oregon Art Education Association.
+She was recently invited to present about her teaching and professional practice at the Inclusive Museum Research Network Conference at the University of Granada, Spain.

 Dates and Deadlines